lorikrell/gamerchic/docs/best-practice.md

 If you enjoy working in Photoshop or other graphic apps, event cards and posters give you fantastic tools to stir up creativity in your table-top game, advertise for new players in VTT online communities, and lure players in MMO-RPGs.
 You don't need to be a Photoshop wizard to create these posters.
 Tools like GIMP for graphics and Google apps like Docs, Drawing, and Slides can be enough to get your adventure started.

 I also provide a series of templates to use as you like.
 See [Event Map Cards](photoshop/event-cards.md), [Event Cards](wow-conquest/event-cards.md), and [Boss and Item Cards](wow-conquest/loot-cards.md) to find templates and examples.
-All you need is the Photoshop file, an art file, and some text.
+All you need is the Photoshop file, an art image, and some text.

 Some quick examples: